 Why Implement a Ladder-Less Jobsite?

-Ladder manufacturers have responded to increasing safety concerns by adding features to their products like cages, podium steps and outriggers.
-At the end of the day, ladders are still an ongoing safety hazard when relied on to complete work at height on a consistent basis.
+Ladder manufacturers responded to increasing safety concerns by adding features like cages, podium steps, and outriggers, but at the end of the day, ladders are still a safety hazard when relied on to complete elevated work for extended periods of time.

-Navigating through a skyscraper like the Willis Tower is a puzzle in itself….
-Now try moving from floor to floor with a 12ft podium ladder which is roughly 80in in length.
-There are 110 floors in the Willis Tower.
-If a contractor misses their freight elevator it can cost them up to 30 minutes in lost time waiting on the next elevator at peak hours.
-Hy-Brid Lift’s PA-1030 has a total footprint of 51 x 30 in, allowing it to easily fit inside standard elevators and navigate tight spaces with ease.
+Navigating through a skyscraper like the Willis Tower is a puzzle in itself.
+Now try moving between all 110 floors with a 12 ft podium ladder, which is roughly 80 in long.
+If contractors miss a freight elevator, it can cost them up to 30 minutes in lost time waiting for the next elevator at peak hours.
+The PA-1030 has a total footprint of 51 in by 30 in, allowing the lift to easily fit inside standard personnel elevators and navigate tight spaces.
+Now that's serious maneuverability.